yugr/rust-slides/materials/materials.md

   * More materials:
     + [HN](https://news.ycombinator.com/item?id=41944121)
 - Comments for "Story-time: C++, bounds checking, performance, and compilers": https://www.reddit.com/r/cpp/comments/1gtos7w/storytime_c_bounds_checking_performance_and/
+  * Assignee: yugr
-  * Status: backlog
+  * Status: DONE (90m)
+  * General comments:
+    + Lots of language safety discussions
+    + Many claim that Rust unsafe is harder than C++
+    + Some claim that unsafe is (often, sometimes ?) mandatory for high-performance code
+  * More materials:
+    + added links
 - Unsafe Rust: How and when (not) to use it: https://blog.logrocket.com/unsafe-rust-how-and-when-not-to-use-it
   * Assignee: yugr
-  * Status: in progress
+  * Status: DONE (15m)
+  * Debunks some myths about unsafe:
-  * Less than 1% of code on crates.io us unsafe
+    + Less than 1% of code on crates.io is unsafe
+    + Unsafe does not turn off borrow checker
+    + Unsafe is not always faster because compiler has less info
+  * Also provide examples on dealing with some unsafe usecases:
+    + uninit memory
+    + intrinsics
+    + inline asm
+    + FFI
+  * More materials:
+    + added links
+    + no more relevant posts in blog in past 3 years
 - Unsafe Rust is not C: https://www.youtube.com/watch?v=DG-VLezRkYQ
   * Assignee: yugr
   * Status: DONE (15m)